-Caracals are legal in California provided you have a permit under 14 CCR § 671.
+Caracals (and rusty-spotted cats) are legal in California PROVIDED you have a permit under 14 CCR § 671.
 Importation, Transportation and Possession of Live Restricted Animals.
 You’ll find a document on permits at § 671.1.

 In summary, that is the answer to the question.
-You will have to apply for a permit for any wild cat species that you wish to possess and own in California except for the cheetah, which I find extraordinary.
-Yes, the cheetah is an exception to the general rule (important: check this as it is too odd to take on face value).
+You will have to apply for a permit for any wild cat species that you wish to possess and own in California.
 Also, hybrids of domestic cats are not restricted.
 This implies that the first filial (F1 and a lower) wild cat hybrids are not restricted so you could own an F1 Savannah cat without a licence in California, for example.

 I would recommend that a person wishing to own and possess a caracal or any other wild cat species in California contact their local authority and/or the California Department of Fish and Wildlife.
 Ironically, at this particular moment, while researching this answer, their website is down!